acmsigsoft/EmpiricalStandards/Standards/QuestionnaireSurveys.md

     questions (typically online or on paper)
 -   researchers systematically analyze participants' answers

-Surveys can be descriptive, exploratory or confirmatory.
-Confirmatory surveys can test individual propositions or complex theories.
 This standard does not apply to questionnaires comprising predominately open-ended questions<sup>[1](#myfootnote1)</sup>, literature surveys (see the **Systematic Review Standard**), longitudinal or repeated measures studies (see the **Longitudinal Studies Standard**), or the demographic questionnaires